ivangfr/springboot-graphql-databases/README.md

   1. In a browser, access http://localhost:8080/graphiql

-  1. Create an author and return its id
+  1. Create an author and return the author id
      ```
      mutation {
        createAuthor(authorInput: {name: "Josh Long"}) {